 Telephony, from traditional phone systems all the way to the cloud-hosted phone networks of the 21st century, has always been at the center of the communication revolution.
 It is especially important in the world of business, where offices make hundreds, if not thousands of calls, every single day, both externally and internally.

-From traditional Private Branch Exchange (PBX) systems to the introduction of Voice over Internet Protocol (VoIP) technology, to the rapid development of Unified Communications (UC), the way we understand telephony in an office environment has changed dramatically in just a few decades.
+From traditional Private Branch Exchange (PBX) systems to the introduction of Voice over IP (VoIP) technology, to the rapid development of Unified Communications (UC), the way we understand telephony in an office environment has changed dramatically in just a few decades.

 The development of broadband Internet connection has brought significant changes to the world of office phone solutions, with the introduction of Internet protocol telephony (IP telephony).
 IP telephony offers cheaper running costs and more advanced business phone features.
 It has made traditional phone solutions all but redundant and established a new quality standard in the industry.
 If you want to know more about how it works and the potential benefits of IP telephony for your business, read on.